slatedocs/slate/source/includes/_security.md

 1. Import a library for hashing and signing.
 2. Get appropriate private key to use in signature.
 3. Marshal request body to JSON, producing a "message."
-	* If testing signatures, you can just use an example string.
+	* If just testing signatures locally, you can use an example string.
 4. Hash message with the Keccak-256 algorithm.
 5. Sign the hash with the private key, producing a "signature."
 6. Check and adjust results with further steps if needed.